Samoftheforrest/milestone-project-one/README.md

  **As a user, I want to be able to access the artist's merchandise easily.**

  - **Plan**
- I want the user to be able to be redirected to the artist's external merchandise store on Big Cartel when they click on the 'Shop Now' button in the shop section.
+ I want the user to be able to be redirected to the artist's external merchandise store on Big Cartel when they click on the **_Shop Now_** button in the shop section.

  - **Implementation**
- In the shop section of the website, I added a clear 'Shop Now' button which includes a link to the Big Cartel page (which opens in a new tab).
+ In the shop section of the website, I added a clear **_Shop Now_** button which includes a link to the Big Cartel page (which opens in a new tab).

  - **Test**
- I clicked this link as part of the test above ('Access to Artist's Discography') - I clicked the 'Shop Now' button five times in this test to ensure I was redirected to the correct page without issue.
+ I clicked this link as part of the test above ('Access to Artist's Discography') - I clicked the **_Shop Now_** button five times in this test to ensure I was redirected to the correct page without issue.

  - **Result**
  I was taken to the correct web page (Big Cartel) on all five occaisons.